Create a Batch account in the Azure portal

 For user subscription Batch accounts, core quotas must be set manually.
-Standard Batch core quotas do not apply to accounts in user subscription mode, and the quotas in your subscription for regional compute cores, per-series compute cores, and other resources are used and enforced.
+Standard Batch core quotas don't apply to accounts in user subscription mode.
+The quotas in your subscription for regional compute cores, per-series compute cores, and other resources are used and enforced.

-- In the Azure portal, select your user subscription mode Batch account to display its settings and properties.
+- In the Azure portal, select your user subscription mode Batch account.

 Other Batch account management options

 You can also create and manage Batch accounts by using the following tools:

 - Learn about the Batch service workflow and primary resources such as pools, nodes, jobs, and tasks.